From the Tsars to Putin: the Colonial Legacy of Russia

 The Western colonial project has been a subject of numerous studies and discussions, but few in the West have considered examining Russia as an empire — in both the past and the present — before Moscow launched an expansionist war at Europe’s doorstep in 2022.

 Despite a dominating perception of Russia as a mono-ethnic and monocultural state, the country is home to representatives of more than 180 different ethnicities, most of whom came to be citizens of the country as a result of its colonial expansion.
-Throughout history, Russia has continuously expanded its territory through war and the suppression of neighbouring nations and Indigenous cultures: from the Russian conquest of Siberia to the forced annexation and russification of Central Asia, the Caucasus and other regions.
+Throughout history, Russia has continuously expanded its territory through war and the suppression of neighbouring nations and Indigenous cultures: from the Russian conquest of Kazan and Siberia to the forced annexation and russification of Central Asia, the Caucasus and other regions.

 As a result of that history, more than 25 million Indigenous people and ethnic minorities live in Russia today.
 The pressure of russification and cultural assimilation, racial and religious violence, as well as structural racism are just a few issues that have defined the life of these groups in Russia for centuries and continue to this day.